 JS: To be honest, I am not completely sure.
 Maybe we need to tax the top wealth earners in this country a bit more.
 Maybe it means retraining programs for some workers.
 Maybe it means universal access to employment so if you are willing and able to work, the government will put you to work doing something productive for society.
 Then again, our economy is at full employment currently, so I think we have some time to figure it out.

-If you like this article, check out more Spirited Discussions here.
+If you liked this article, check out more Spirited Discussions.